 Personnel working with genetically modified organisms, quarantine materials, animals, plants or material that contains biological risk group agents, must be appropriately trained before entry into a biological containment laboratory or commencement of any work.

-There are three levels of training required as part of the Biosafety training program at VU:
+We offer organisational, lab-specific and project-specific.training required as part of the biosafety training program at VU.

-Organisational training is provided by the Office for Research on behalf of the Institutional Biosafety Committee.
-Training records are kept by the Office for Research.
-Training courses must be refreshed every five years.
+Organisational biosafety training is provided by Research Services.
+Training courses must be refreshed every three to five years (depending on the course).
 An 80% pass on the competency assessment is required for successful completion of the course.

 Any problems, please contact the Biosafety Manager.

 The following training courses cover legislations and procedures in biosafety:

 Lab-specific training is provided by the area lab technician and authorised trainers.
 A record of training is maintained by the Lab Technical Manager, and may be audited by the IBC at any time.
 Personnel must indicate to the certification holder that they understand their training by signing the training declaration.
 NB: The Biosafety Team has prepared a number of Lab Safety Guidelines & Checklists to assist in training; these can be found on VU Collaborate.